Margi Clarke: Film actress and TV presenter

-Around this time, Clarke's partner was the artist Jamie Reid and she was paid an undisclosed sum to pose nude while nine months pregnant with their daughter Rowan.
-(The couple split up around 1997.)
+Around this time, Clarke's partner was the artist Jamie Reid (known for his work with the Sex Pistols) and she was paid an undisclosed sum to pose nude while nine months pregnant with their daughter; the couple split up around 1997.
 The resulting pictures were a response to the then recent Vanity Fair spread of actress Demi Moore, in which she was shown nude while also nine months pregnant.
 The pictures of Clarke were published in the Sunday People tabloid.
 She also published her own vegetarian cookery book, Margi Clarke's Better than Sex Cookbook.
 In 1994, Clarke worked with Welsh political band Anhrefn for the single "Clutter from the Gutter".

 Her last role before taking a three-year sabbatical, following the death of her mother and birth of her daughter, was in the BBC1 serial, Soul Survivors co-starring Ian McShane.
 She returned to acting in 1998, joining the soap opera Coronation Street, playing Jackie Dobbs.
 She left in 1999, and joined the cast of Five soap opera Family Affairs, staying for just under a year, as well as guesting in an episode of the BBC's Casualty.

 She also had roles in two films released in 2002, Revengers Tragedy (adapted from the 17th century play), directed by Alex Cox and 24 Hour Party People, the biopic of the Factory/Hacienda days in Manchester, which Clarke participated in during her 'Margox' days of the 1970s.
 In feature film The Boys from County Clare (2003) she played the role of Dove.